 He has served as the chief administrative officer to municipalities in New Brunswick, British Columbia, and Alberta.
 He is a former executive director of the Museum of Vancouver; and has held many senior appointments in post-secondary adult education, including that of director of administration and planning at York University’s Atkinson College, registrar of The Banff Centre, and registrar of Alberta’s Athabasca University.

-Since 1991, Falstaff Enterprises has promoted his consultative work in local government and heritage preservation, his writing, editing, delivery of workshops and seminars, and his teaching of international trade.
+He is the co-owner of Falstaff Enterprises, which, since 1991, has promoted his consultative work in local government and heritage preservation, his writing, editing, delivery of workshops and seminars, and his teaching of international trade.

-- corporate appointments in project management, information technology, human resources, compensation, and training at transnationals,
+- corporate appointments in project management, information technology, human resources, compensation, and training at transnationals; and,

 - accreditation as an award-winning Certified International Trade Professional (CITP).